Skip to main content

 → Link Time Optimization (LTO) → Clang ThinLTO (NEW) # Enable ThinLTO (Strongly Recommended)

-Important Warning: Strongly NOT recommended to use Full LTO for kernel compilation!
+Important Warning: Strongly Do NOT use Full LTO for Kernel!

-• Full LTO causes extremely slow compilation (may take hours)
+• Full LTO causes extremely slow compilation (Hours)

 • Prone to link errors

-• Please be sure to use ThinLTO, it is faster, more stable, uses less memory
+• Must use ThinLTO, faster, more stable, less memory

 #